kubernetes/website/content/en/docs/setup/production-environment/_index.md

   disk requests.
 - *Managed control plane*: Let the provider manage the scale and availability of the cluster's control plane, as well as handle patches and upgrades.
-- *Managed worker nodes*: Configure pools of nodes to meet your needs, then the provider makes sure those nodes are available and ready to implement upgrades when needed.
+- *Managed nodes*: Configure pools of nodes to meet your needs, then the provider makes sure those nodes are available and ready to implement upgrades when needed.
 - *Integration*: There are providers that integrate Kubernetes with other